Alfresco/docs-alfresco/microsoft-teams/latest/using/index.md

    ![MS Teams Integration App Search Result item shared]({% link microsoft-teams/images/ms-teams-integ-app-search-dialog-result-item-shared.png %}){:height="300px" width="600px"}

-4. Members can open the doc in Alfresco Digital Workspace by clicking on **Open in Alfresco**:
+4. Members can open the document in Alfresco Digital Workspace by clicking on **Open in Alfresco**:

    ![MS Teams Integration App Doc View in ADW]({% link microsoft-teams/images/ms-teams-integ-app-doc-view-adw.png %}){:height="400px" width="600px"}

-5. If the search result contains an item that has been shared via a public link, then you will see an extra **Preview** button, see the [Share a public link](#share-public-link) section for more info.
+5. If the search result contains an item that has been shared via a public link, then you will see an extra **Preview** button.
+See the [Share a public link](#share-public-link) section for more info.

 ## Share a public link {#share-public-link}